tommyjgman/CS4930/README.md

 Modern privacy policies are lengthy, dense, and filled with legal and technical jargon that users rarely read.
 The Privacy Policy Reader is a Chrome browser extension that automatically extracts, summarizes, and simplifies privacy policies using OpenAI’s ChatGPT API.
+It is designed to work with the Google Chrome browser, but may work with other Chromium based browsers.

 The goal is to help users quickly understand: